(con't from Part XXVI)

-This is the only fugue written by this composer having a tonal answer; the rest are provided with real answers; it has 3 countersubjects and is worked in quadruple counterpoint.
+This is the only fugue written by this composer having a tonal answer; the remainder are provided with real answers; it has 3 countersubjects and is worked in quadruple counterpoint.

 This is what happens here -- tonic harmony prevails in the tail of the subject, therefore a tonal answer in the dominant is supplied, which begins on the 1st scale degree.